Arkady and Boris Strugatsky: Work in tandem

 After 1966–1968, the attitude toward science fiction (especially the philosophical science fiction developed by the Strugatskys) changed at the level of the Department of Agitation and Propaganda of the Central Committee of the CPSU and the Central Committee of the Komsomol.
 This was expressed through closed resolutions regulating publishing policies in science fiction and critical campaigns in the press against specific writers and works.
-Serious conflicts between the co-authors and party authorities occurred in 1968 and 1972 regarding the publication of the novella The Tale of the Troika in the almanac Angara and the printing of the novella The Ugly Swans in the émigré publication Grani.
-After 1968, three of the Strugatskys' works (The Tale of the Troika, Snail on the Slope, and The Ugly Swans) gradually became uncensored literature, circulated in samizdat.
+Serious conflicts between the co-authors and party authorities occurred in 1968 and 1972 regarding the publication of the novella Tale of the Troika in the almanac Angara and the printing of the novella The Ugly Swans in the émigré publication Grani.
+After 1968, three of the Strugatskys' works (Tale of the Troika, Snail on the Slope, and The Ugly Swans) gradually became uncensored literature, circulated in samizdat.
 The Strugatskys' attempts to distance themselves from publications in European émigré outlets were largely unsuccessful, even despite a rebuttal in Literaturnaya Gazeta in 1972.
 Each such publication further distanced the authors from official print media.
 (Note: In the 1970s, science fiction split into "official" and "samizdat" categories.
 The former existed under the control of the Central Committee of the CPSU, with official publication and distribution channels being the journal Iskatel and the new editorial board of Molodaya Gvardiya led by Yuri Medvedev.)
 A landmark event for the Strugatskys in their relations with the authorities and Soviet publishing policy in science fiction was the publication history of the novella Roadside Picnic, which dragged on for ten years.
-In 1970, the authors submitted an application to Molodaya Gvardiya for the collection Unappointed Encounters (From the Inside, Baby, Roadside Picnic), which was published in 1980 after repeated reminders and even lawsuits.
+In 1970, the authors submitted an application to Molodaya Gvardiya for the collection Unappointed Encounters (From the Inside, The Kid, Roadside Picnic), which was published in 1980 after repeated reminders and even lawsuits.
 In 1974, the Committee for State Security showed interest in Boris Strugatsky in connection with the case of his friend Mikhail Kheifets, arrested for distributing his article Joseph Brodsky and Our Generation (a preface to the so-called Maramzin collection of Brodsky's works).
 Boris Strugatsky and his wife Adelaide (née Karpelyuk) were witnesses.
 The emotional experiences were reflected in the tone and plot idea of the novella A Billion Years Before the End of the World.
 Although in the 1960s–1970s, the Strugatskys (like I. A. Yefremov) represented a liberal-reformist direction in Soviet non-realist literature, they could not be classified as dissidents or anti-Soviet; they demonstrated loyalty to the authorities until their final years.
 (Note: Critic Roman Arbitman wrote in the preface to the 33-volume complete works: "In reality, the writers were neither ardent dissidents — despite 'The Ugly Swans' published by the émigré 'Posev' — nor, even less, pillars of the ruling regime — despite the consistent presence of the words 'communist' and 'communard' in their novels about a bright future.
 The writers simply tried to live honestly, without compromising themselves, within the given conditions and extracted the maximum from the few degrees of freedom granted to them at the time by the Homeostatic Universe".)